 • sepsis.

-If you see that your pet's temperature has risen by two degrees or more, especially if it has reached 41, take action immediately!
-It is possible that the cause is some dangerous infection(distemper, leptospirosis), and delay is fraught with serious complications, even death.
+If you see that your pet's temperature has risen two degrees or higher, especially if it has reached 41, take action immediately!
+It is quite possible that the cause is some dangerous infection(distemper, leptospirosis), and delay is fraught with serious complications, including death.

-The tendency to hyperthermia is observed in german shepherds, boxers, pugs and french bulldogs, chow-chow, as well as in individuals with a hyperexcitable character and fluffy dogs white color.
+A tendency to hyperthermia is observed in German Shepherds, boxers, pugs and French bulldogs, chow-chow, as well as in individuals with a hyperexcitable character and fluffy dogs white color.
 Quite often, the temperature can rise in Cocker Spaniels.

 Main symptoms

 Many owners believe that the first sign of a fever is a dry nose.
-It would be wrong to rely on this symptom, since the animal can have a dry and hot nose, for example, immediately after waking up from sleep.
+It would be wrong to rely on this symptom, since an animal’s nose can be dry and hot, for example, immediately after waking up from sleep.

-Here are more sure signs of an increase in temperature:
+Here are more sure signs of a rise in temperature:

 • lack of appetite;